Microsoft Defender for Endpoint data storage and privacy

 This section covers some of the most frequently asked questions regarding privacy and data handling for Defender for Endpoint.

-This document explains the data storage and privacy details related to Defender for Endpoint.
-For more information related to Defender for Endpoint and other products and services like Microsoft Defender Antivirus and Windows, see Microsoft Privacy Statement.
-See also Windows privacy FAQ for more information.
+This article explains the data storage and privacy details related to Defender for Endpoint and Defender for Business.
+For more information related to Defender for Endpoint and other products and services like Microsoft Defender Antivirus and Windows, see Microsoft Privacy Statement, and also Windows privacy FAQ.

 What data does Microsoft Defender for Endpoint collect?

-Microsoft Defender for Endpoint will collect and store information from your configured devices in a customer dedicated and segregated tenant specific to the service for administration, tracking, and reporting purposes.
+Microsoft Defender for Endpoint will collect information from your configured devices and store it in a customer-dedicated and segregated tenant specific to the service for administration, tracking, and reporting purposes.

-Information collected includes file data (such as file names, sizes, and hashes), process data (running processes, hashes), registry data, network connection data (host IPs and ports), and device details (such as device identifiers, names, and the operating system version).
+Information collected includes file data (file names, sizes, and hashes), process data (running processes, hashes), registry data, network connection data (host IPs and ports), and device details (device identifiers, names, and the operating system version).

 Microsoft stores this data securely in Microsoft Azure and maintains it in accordance with Microsoft privacy practices and Microsoft Trust Center policies.